wyager/Neks/README.md

 - Requests to Get key `K`.
 These are formatted as `[0, K]`.
 The server sends a response.
 - Requests to Set key `K` to value `V`.
 These are formatted as `[1, K, V]`.
 The server does not send a response.
 - Requests to Delete key `K`.
 These are formatted as `[2, K]`.
 The server does not send a response.
 - Requests to Atomically evaluate a list of requests `R`.
-This formatted as `[3, R]`.
+This is formatted as `[3, R]`.
 The server sends the response as if all requests in `R` had been evaluated normally.

 There are 2 kinds of responses: